Everest Base Camp Trek 12 DaysEverest Base Camp Trek 12 Days

 • Sagarmatha National Park Entry Permit Card.

-• Fluent English Speaking Trekking guide from Everest for 12 Days.
+• Fluent English-speaking trekking guide from Everest for 12 Days.

 • Expenses of the guide include meals, accommodation, flight fare, insurance, etc.